belgianmobileid/doc/directIntegration/authentication.md

 ### The error responses

 Things will sometimes go wrong.
-So, OpenID COnnect defines a number of rules regarding the format of errors returned from our endpoints.
+So, OpenID Connect defines a number of rules regarding the format of errors returned from our endpoints.

 ***Authorization Endpoint errors***